Sort by:

 Terra Canis puppy menus are designed to be a complete food, containing all the nutrients a puppy needs every day.
 You should always discuss with your vet whether you need to supplement the wet puppy food.
 Care should be taken when adding calcium because too much can push the calcium-phosphorus ratio into the wrong range, negatively affecting the puppy’s bone health.

-Giving a lot does not always help and can also have negative effects on the puppy’s health.
 If a puppy or young dog suffers from an illness at a young age, or has special nutritional needs, you can support them specifically with food supplements.
 The following questions may be helpful: If my puppy grows to be quite large, might it have a predisposition to joint problems or arthrosis?
 Are there any possible breed-specific or genetic conditions that can be prevented with supplements?
 Could I, or should I, boost my dog’s immune system in certain situations?
 Does my pet have a healthy-looking coat?
 Is my dog sensitive, with digestive symptoms?
 Has my puppy come from adverse rearing conditions?

 By taking stock of the above, you should be aware of what the supplements in the bowl have been selected for, and what form of support might be good for the puppy in question.